nish-chitha/nishchitha-VIVEQA/README.md

 ## 📌 Project Overview

-This project implements **Dijkstra's Shortest Path Algorithm** entirely in hardware using **Verilog HDL** on a **AT-STLN-ARTIX 7-001 FPGA Development Board,**.
+This project implements **Dijkstra's Shortest Path Algorithm** entirely in hardware using **Verilog HDL** on a **AT-STLN-ARTIX 7-001 FPGA Development Board**.
 The weighted graph is stored in Block RAM (BRAM), and the shortest path is computed using a dedicated Finite State Machine (FSM).

 The source and destination nodes are selected using a **4×4 matrix keypad** connected to the FPGA.
 Once the computation is complete, the FPGA transmits the result to a **Python web application**, which displays the shortest route on an interactive map along with the total distance and computation time.